 Additional support has been provided by the Commonwealth Government’s National Stronger Regions Fund.

 What’s happening and when?

-Whilst we cannot complete the project as originally planned, we will leave the creek better than before!
-Works resumed on the site in November to complete the wetland including planting and shared paths, since this area of the site has been remediated of asbestos.
+Works resumed to complete the wetland, including planting and shared paths, as the site area had been remediated of asbestos.

-We also plan to revegetate the northern 800-metre section of the channel (Furlong Road end) to improve natural habitat and amenity, once we have installed a mesh barrier topped with clean top-soil to ‘cap’ the asbestos below ground.
+Plans began to remediate the northern 800 metres of concrete channel (Furlong Road end), installing a mesh barrier topped with clean soil to ‘cap’ the asbestos below ground.

 The wetland area was planted, and netting installed to allow vegetation to establish.

 The northern channel was planted with indigenous trees and shrubs to improve natural habitat and amenity.